Department of Aerospace Engineering

 The mission of the Aerospace Engineering program is

-To achieve this mission, the educational objectives established by the Aerospace Engineering undergraduate program are to produce graduates whose expected accomplishments within three to five years of graduation
+To achieve this mission, the Aerospace Engineering undergraduate program has established the following educational objectives.
+Within three to five years of graduation, graduates are expected to:

-1. to have successful careers in industry, private practice, or government, or will have pursued advanced graduate studies.
+- have successful and impactful careers in industry, private practice, or government, or will have pursued advanced graduate studies;

-2. to be skilled practitioners who apply their knowledge and skills to solve relevant engineering problems in the aerospace or a related profession.
+- be well-prepared practitioners who apply their knowledge and skills to solve relevant engineering problems in the aerospace or a related profession;

-3. to be life-long learners, keep abreast of developments in aerospace or related technologies, and to be leaders in their professional group.
+- be life-long learners, keep abreast of developments in aerospace or related technologies, and be leaders in their peer group and active participants in their professional organizations.

 The Department offers a Bachelor of Science in Aerospace Engineering with Honors degree option.
 This option was proposed by our students and implemented for our students.
 Very few programs across the country offer this type of experience within Aerospace Engineering.
 Students in this program are part of an honors community and are provided with the opportunity to enhance their learning experience through one-on-one research with a faculty mentor, introduction to advanced aerospace theories, and much more.
 The Department also offers a Fast Track program, which is tailored for high-achieving undergraduate students who wish to extend their knowledge and gain an edge by earning a Master of Engineering (ME) degree.
 Fast Track allows qualified students to earn up to nine hours of credit toward their Aerospace Engineering undergraduate and graduate degrees.
 Consequently, through Fast Track a student can earn a ME degree in two semesters beyond their undergraduate degree.

-Laboratories supplement theoretical studies in the major disciplines in the Department.
+Laboratories supplement theoretical studies in the major disciplines in the department.
 Numerous wind tunnels for low-speed and supersonic aerodynamic studies, a jet engine test facility, a flight simulator, a satellite laboratory with Integrated Concurrent Engineering Capability, a robotics laboratory, and state-of-the-art materials and structures testing equipment are available, equipped with modern instrumentation.
-The Department and the University also provide an extensive array of computing resources.
+The department and Texas A&M University also provide an extensive array of computing resources.

-The Bachelor of Science in Aerospace Engineering degree is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
-Before commencing course work in Aerospace Engineering, students must be admitted to the major or have the approval of the Department.
+Before commencing course work in Aerospace Engineering, students must be admitted to the major or have the approval of the department.

 Aerospace Engineering